Account

 What tax credits are available to me as a new parent?

-Is the Child Tax Credit prorated if my child was born at or near the end of year?
+Is the Child Tax Credit prorated if my child was born at or near the end of the year?

 The Child Tax Credit is not prorated.
 You may receive the entire Child Tax Credit for an eligible dependent, even if your child was born on Dec.
-31. You receive the same amount of Child Tax Credit as you would receive if the qualifying child was born on Jan.
+31. You will receive the same amount of Child Tax Credit as you would receive if the qualifying child were born on Jan.
 1.

 How do I claim the Child Tax Credit?